hashicorp/terraform-provider-tfe/website/docs/r/policy_set.html.markdown

 Sentinel Policy as Code is an embedded policy as code framework integrated with Terraform Enterprise.

-Policy sets are configured on a per-organization level, and allow organization owners to choose which policies are enforced on which workspaces.
+Policy sets are groups of policies that are applied together to related workspaces.
+By using policy sets, you can group your policies by attributes such as environment or region.
+Individual policies that are members of policy sets will only be checked for workspaces that the policy set is attached to.

 ## Example Usage